-- (c) The installation of the amusement device in accordance with the procedures and specifications contained in any written technical manual / instructions. - Appropriate public safety precautions being put in place to minimise any potential public safety issue during the operation of amusement rides or devices. - Applicants are also advised to check the requirements of the NSW WorkCover Authority for any temporary structures, including stages.

-16 Food stalls /mobile food vans

-- Under the Food Act 2003, all food handling businesses including food stall holders at temporary, periodic and / or one-off events in NSW are required to notify the NSW Food Authority of their business details.
-However, food handling businesses which are directly licensed by the NSW Food Authority are exempt from the notification process. - The NSW Food Act 2003 may be viewed at the following website: www.austlii.edu.aau/au/legi/nsw/consol\a ct/fa200357/ - Temporary food outlets must also comply with Council's - - (a) Food Premises Code. - (b) Temporary Food Premises Code. - (c) Food Vending Vehicles Code, as applicable. - Copies of Council's Food Codes are available from Council's Regulation & Enforcement Division (Health and Ranger Services Section). - 5.
-All outlets shall be established and available for inspection by Council's Regulation & Enforcement Division, 24 hours prior to the event.
-The inspection of all food handling business outlets by Council staff will be subject to an appropriate inspection charge, in accordance with Council's adopted Fees and Charges.
+Cor ntrols /objectives Comment Compliance (c) The installation of the amusement device in accordance with the procedures and specifications contained in any written technical manual / instructions.
+2. beiı pot propriate public safety precautions ng put in place to minimise any ential public safety issue during the gration of amusement rides or devices.
+3. req Aut plicants are also advised to check the uirements of the NSW WorkCover hority for any temporary structures, uding stages.
+16 Food stalls /mobile food vans 1. bus tem eve NSV det whi Foo der the Food Act 2003, all food handling inesses including food stall holders at aporary, periodic and / or one-off nts in NSW are required to notify the N Food Authority of their business ails.
+However, food handling businesses ch are directly licensed by the NSW of Authority are exempt from the ification process.
+All food vendors are required to be registered with Council.
+There is a link available on the website for registration.
+Food vendors are not required to register with NSW Food Authority.
+Yes 2. the ww NSW Food Act 2003 may be viewed at following website: w.austlii.edu.aau/au/legi/nsw/consol_a a200357/ 3. nporary food outlets must also comply n Council's - (a) Food Premises Code. (b) Temporary Food Premises Code. (c) Food Vending Vehicles Code, as applicable.
+4. ava Enfe vies of Council's Food Codes are ilable from Council's Regulation & orcement Division (Health and Ranger vices Section).
+5. ava Reg hou all f Cou outlets shall be established and ilable for inspection by Council's julation & Enforcement Division, 24 irs prior to the event.
+The inspection of ood handling business outlets by incil staff will be subject to an propriate inspection charge, in